New GPIF investment manager drawn to cheap Japan mid-caps

-TOKYO A new investment manager responsible for a small chunk of the $1.2 trillion portfolio held by Japan's giant public pension fund says it expects to buy stocks in midsize companies that appear cheap relative to the broader market and have decades of steady profits.
+TOKYO A new investment manager responsible for a small chunk of the $1.2 trillion (0.72 trillion pounds) portfolio held by Japan's giant public pension fund says it expects to buy stocks in midsize companies that appear cheap relative to the broader market and have decades of steady profits.

 Eastspring, the Asia asset-management arm of UK-based Prudential plc (PRU.L), seeks to beat major market indices by finding "shares that are quite undervalued as a result of investors' bias toward fear or pessimism," Chief Operating Officer Shingo Sugiura told Reuters in an interview.